muratk3n/thirdwave/en/README.md

 ---

-"[S]ince 1999, when Hugo Chavez ushered in a socialist revolution, Venezuela allowed the rebels to use its territory in their fight against the Colombian government, which is a U.S. ally.
+"[S]ince 1999, when Hugo Chavez ushered in a socialist revolution, Venezuela allowed the [Colombian] rebels to use its territory in their fight against the Colombian government, which is a U.S. ally.
 Under Colombia's 2016 peace agreement, most of the rebels disarmed, but some refused.
 And many of these guerrillas are thought to be smuggling Colombian cocaine through Venezuela in cahoots with the Venezuelan